-She is now resident academic on Dance Studies at University of Malta and has just completed her PhD at the University of Roehampton, London.
-Her main research interest is on experience of emotion in 21 st Century Euro-American contemporary theatre dance.
-She has presented in conferences in Hong Kong, UK, USA, Spain, and Malta.
+She is now Head of the Dance Studies Department at the School of Performing Arts at the University of Malta and completed her PhD at the University of Roehampton, London, in 2019.
+Her main research interest is on experience of emotion in 21st Century Euro-American contemporary theatre dance, and embodied and enactive cognition and dance.
+She has presented in conferences in Hong Kong, UK, USA, Australia, Spain, Portugal and Malta.

 - Mediterranean Islands Festival, 2019.
 1st place with “Coven”.